-Are you looking for some winter adventures in Japan other than the active snowsports like skiing and snowboarding?
+Are you looking for some winter adventures in Japan other than active snowsports like skiing and snowboarding?
 How about a visit to a Kamakura festival?
-Kamakura is the Japanese name for a igloo, the handmade snow-hut dome.
-A kamakura was traditionally a place to worship the gods but it now widely known as a place where you can enjoy some of the welcoming Japanese hospitality.
+Kamakura is the Japanese name for an igloo, the handmade snow-hut dome.
+A kamakura was traditionally a place to worship the gods but it is now widely known as a place where you can enjoy some of the welcoming Japanese hospitality.
 They are a popular form of recreational winter activities and can be found in areas that receive heavy snowfall throughout Japan.
-The snow huts come in all sizes and serve different purposes, from the ones that are made by little children for fun or those those you can book for an overnight stay or are serving as a shop.
+The snow huts come in all sizes and serve different purposes, from the ones that are made by little children for fun or those that you can book for an overnight stay or are serving as a shop.

 1. Yokote Snow Festival, Akita Prefecture

 Yokote is located in Southern Akita, amid the magnificent Ou mountain range.
 The Yokote Snow Festival is one of the most spectacular festivals and features hundreds of kamakura.
 The festival takes place each year on February 15 & 16 and has a history dating back 450 years.
 The snow domes were originally built to honor the Shinto water gods, and upon entering the locals would pray for abundant water, good harvests and the safety of the community.
 During the festival, the snow huts offer freshly grilled mochi (sticky rice cakes) and amazake (a sweet, low-alcohol sake).
 A free shuttle bus connects to all sites in the city.